 Immunisation is the process by which the body develops a defence mechanism against infections and disease.
 Administering vaccines made of weakened viruses or bacteria is one way of creating immunity.
 In 2018 immunisation against 12 infectious diseases was available free of charge.

 In 1885 the Observer newspaper published the ‘Vaccination funeral march’, a song written by an anti-vaccination group and sung to the tune of the popular hymn ‘Rock of ages’.
 It also referenced the Christmas carol ‘Hark the herald angels sing’: ‘Hark! the Herod-demons sing / Vaccination!
 Glorious King! / Hark! the weeping Rachels cry / Let us die, and let us die / Vaccination, skin and bone / Sits upon his gory throne / They have slain our bonny boys / Festered o’er their infant joys / Swine that rend us for our pearls / They have slain our little girls.’1

 Vaccines have been available since the 1840s.
-Immunisation of infants was compulsory from 1864 to 1920 (apart from a brief period in 1872) and children were supposed to be immunised before they could attend school.
-In reality, many children were not immunised, while vaccines were not available for all diseases.
-From 1900 parents who had a conscientious objection to vaccination could apply for an exemption if their child was four months old or younger.
+Immunisation of infants was compulsory from 1864 to 1920 (apart from a brief period in 1872), and children were supposed to be immunised before they could attend school.
+In reality, many children were not immunised, and vaccines were not available for all diseases.
+From 1900 parents who had a conscientious objection to vaccination could apply for an exemption if their child was less than four months old.
 Since 1920 immunisation has been a matter of parental choice.

-Immunisation has always had periods of controversy.
-Some parents believe it is harmful, ineffective or unnecessary and choose not to vaccinate their children.
-This in part has accounted for New Zealand’s low immunisation rates compared to other OECD countries.
-Health authorities say vaccinations are safe, and the best, most cost-effective way of protecting children from disease.
+Immunisation has always been controversial.
+Some parents believe it is harmful, ineffective or unnecessary, and choose not to vaccinate their children.
+This in part accounts for New Zealand’s low immunisation rates compared to other OECD countries.
+Health authorities say vaccinations are safe, and the most cost-effective way to protect children from disease.